colah/ByronTrialNotes/day7.md

 * Did you talk to [names]?
 Some he did.
 * Did Penton tell you he was the one behind the arrest?
   * No.
-* Did he tell you that Mr. SOnne hadn't spoken to a laywer.
+* Did he tell you that Mr. Sonne hadn't spoken to a lawyer.
    * Not that I recall.
 * Did he tell you that he had orders not to share to let him speak.
   * No?